renevoorburg/vici.org/README.md

 Load both into MariaDB / MySQL.

-The vici.org PHP codes get the required credentials from environment variables.
+The vici.org PHP codes gets the required credentials from environment variables.
 See `fastcgi_params` in the nginx folder for an example.

 If set, the environment variable `VICIBASE`, is passed to the `vici.js` javascript widget.
-This will use it a the base url for requests it needs to make.
+This will use it for the base url for data requests it needs to make.
 So if your local instance runs as http://vici.local, set `VICIBASE` accordingly.